List of Marvel Cinematic Universe teams and organizations: Warriors Three

 The Warriors Three are a group of Asgardian warriors/adventurers, made up of Hogun, Fandral, and Volstagg, with Fandral initially portrayed by Joshua Dallas, Hogun portrayed by Tadanobu Asano, and Volstagg portrayed by Ray Stevenson.
 They often fight alongside Thor and Lady Sif.
 Zachary Levi later replaces Joshua Dallas as Fandral.
 Fandral, Hogun, and Volstagg are ultimately killed by Hela during her takeover of Asgard.

-As of 2025, the group has appeared in four projects: the films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok; and the Disney+ animated series What If...?.
+As of 2026, the group has appeared in four projects: the films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok; and the Disney+ animated series What If...?.

 Companies

 Advanced Idea Mechanics

 Advanced Idea Mechanics, better known by its acronym A.I.M., was a scientific research and development company that was founded by Aldrich Killian.
 In 1999, Killian attempted to recruit Tony Stark, but failed and was instead approached by Maya Hansen, who agreed to join the organization and develop the Extremis genetic manipulation technology.
 Over the years, A.I.M. gathered an army of Extremis soldiers, but many of them became unstable and exploded.
 To cover the accidents up, Killian hired failed actor Trevor Slattery to pose as the Mandarin and claim responsibility for the "attacks".
 The Mandarin's actions eventually caught the attention of Tony Stark, whose mansion was later destroyed by A.I.M., while Killian kidnapped U.S. President Matthew Ellis.
 Killian is ultimately stopped by Stark and James Rhodes, and is then killed by Pepper Potts.

-As of 2025, the group has appeared in one project: the film Iron Man 3 (2013).
+As of 2026, the group has appeared in one project: the film Iron Man 3 (2013).

 Bestman Salvage

 Bestman Salvage was a company based in New York owned and run by Adrian Toomes.
 Other employees included Phineas Mason, Herman Schultz, Jackson Brice, and Randy Vale.
 This company went defunct following the Department of Damage Control taking over their contracts, leading to Toomes choosing a life of crime to support his family.

-As of 2025, the group has appeared in one project: the film Spider-Man: Homecoming (2017).
+As of 2026, the group has appeared in one project: the film Spider-Man: Homecoming (2017).

 F.E.A.S.T.

-Food, Emergency Aid, Shelter & Training, better known by its acronym F.E.A.S.T, is an American non-profit charitable organization.
+Food, Emergency Aid, Shelter & Training, better known by its acronym F.E.A.S.T., is an American non-profit charitable organization.
 In 2024, May Parker worked for F.E.A.S.T. to feed the poor and the hungry in New York.
 During one of her shifts, the recently displaced Norman Osborn seeks shelter at the F.E.A.S.T.
 Community Center, and is tended to by May until her nephew Peter Parker arrives to escort him to the New York Sanctum, housing all the other displaced individuals from across the multiverse.

-As of 2025, the group has appeared in one project: the film Spider-Man: No Way Home (2021).
+As of 2026, the group has appeared in one project: the film Spider-Man: No Way Home (2021).

 Future Foundation

-Future Foundation is an international non-governmental organization founded by Sue Storm / Invisible Woman, which has achieved global demilitarization and peace through proactive diplomacy.
+The Future Foundation is an international non-governmental organization founded by Sue Storm / Invisible Woman, which has achieved global demilitarization and peace through proactive diplomacy.
 The Chief of Staff of the organization is Lynne Nichols.

-As of 2025, the group has appeared in one project: the film The Fantastic Four: First Steps.
+As of 2026, the group has appeared in one project: the film The Fantastic Four: First Steps.